-The Jeep CJ2 followed the CJ1 into production toward the end of World War II around 1944.
+The Willys Jeep CJ2 followed the CJ1 into production toward the end of World War II around 1944.

-However, the CJ2 was built as a totally new model instead of being a rehashed
+However, the CJ2 was built as a totally new model instead of being an upgraded Military MB model such as the CJ1.

 This new Civilian Jeep was initially given the tag "Agri-Jeep" because Willys had been looking